nschlia/ffmpegfs/README.md

 When a destination *JPG*, *PNG* or *BMP* is chosen, all frames of a video source file will be presented in a virtual directory named after the source file.
-Audio will no be available.
+Audio will not be available.

 For installation instructions see the [install](INSTALL.md) file.